-The student loan debt crisis has been a hot topic among the 2016 presidential candidates, thus expanding the humanitarian efforts in some employers.
+The student loan debt crisis has been a hot topic among the 2016 presidential candidates, thus expanding the humanitarian efforts of some employers.
 For example, PwC employees have perks such as eligibility to receive up to $1,200 in loan assistance per year over the course of six years.

 Income-driven repayment plans are also in place for borrowers to take advantage of.
 Call up your student loan servicer and see how they can help you get those loans paid off even under economic stress.
-These programs are geared to lower monthly payments according to you gross earnings.
+These programs are geared to lower monthly payments according to your gross earnings.

 Refinancing with a private lender for lower interest rates is also a possibility.
 It's imperative to weigh the pros and the cons from swapping to a federal loan servicer who may offer loan forgiveness after 20-25 years, to a private lender granting no forgiveness perks.